A strong (with photosynthetically active radiation) aquarium light is one of the most important pieces of equipment for planted tanks.

 For those interested in why these LED aquarium lights made my short list of top lights, keep reading and I will give you my thoughts and experiences.

-The Hygger light specs:
+The Hygger Clip Light boasts the following specs:

 30 LEDS: 24 white and 6 blue;